Mumma6/typescript-knowledge-bank/README.md

 # TypeScript Knowledge Bank

 This repository is a collection of TypeScript examples and knowledge, ranging from fundamental topics to advanced techniques.
-It is intended to serve as a comprehensive resource for developers looking to learn and master TypeScript, as well as a showcase of advanced TypeScript skills.
+It is intended to serve as a comprehensive resource for developers looking to learn and master TypeScript, as well as a showcase of advanced TypeScript concepts.

+This is not about how TypeScript or JavaScript works under the hood, its all about types and the typelevel.

 ## Structure